Top cash ISAs 2024/25

 Fixed-rate cash ISAs – what we'd go for

-Currently, one- and two-year fixed rates are decently higher than three- and five-year rates – so there's little incentive to lock in for longer, unless you want absolute certainty of returns over a longer period.
+There's currently little difference in rate between the top shorter and longer fixes – so there's not much incentive to lock in for longer, unless you want absolute certainty of returns over a longer period.
 And remember, if you don't need the tax benefits of an ISA, normal savings pay higher rates.

 Top one-year fixed ISAs